shalinkpatel/Deep-Forest/README.md

 :param train_labels: the labels of the training data [num_inputs]

-`deep_tree.py` FILE: this file contains the code to build the decision tree and run the pre-computation, forward pass and loss calculation of the tree to train the model.
+`deep_tree.py`: this file contains the code to build the decision tree and run the pre-computation, forward pass and loss calculation of the tree to train the model.
 The importance of the features at each node is also calculated here for the tree for the interpretation aspect of our model.

-`code/<dataset>` FOLDERS:
+`code/<dataset>`:

-`synthetic` FOLDER: this folder contains the data for the synthetic dataset of our testing suite, which was classifying whether a point was above or below a sine curve.
+`synthetic`: this folder contains the data for the synthetic dataset of our testing suite, which was classifying whether a point was above or below a sine curve.
 This folder contains the pre-processing file (preprocess.py) where the data is created, and the jupypter notebook file that trains our model on it and compares it to our benchmark models (Random Forest and standard three-layer MLP).

-`iris` FOLDER: this folder contains the data for the iris UCI dataset of our testing suite.
+`iris`: this folder contains the data for the iris UCI dataset of our testing suite.
 This folder contains the pre-processing file (preprocess.py) where the data is created, and the jupypter notebook file that trains our model on it and compares it to our benchmark models (Random Forest and standard three-layer MLP).

-`wine` FOLDER: this folder contains the data for the wine UCI dataset of our testing suite.
+`wine`: this folder contains the data for the wine UCI dataset of our testing suite.
 This folder contains the pre-processing file (preprocess.py) where the data is created, and the jupypter notebook file that trains our model on it and compares it to our benchmark models (Random Forest and standard three-layer MLP).

-`breast` FOLDER: this folder contains the data for the breast UCI dataset of our testing suite.
+`breast`: this folder contains the data for the breast UCI dataset of our testing suite.
 This folder contains the pre-processing file (preprocess.py) where the data is created, and the jupypter notebook file that trains our model on it and compares it to our benchmark models (Random Forest and standard three-layer MLP).